bonggoy/PowerBI-Flowmap/README.md

     * add **Advanced - Flow style**: Can change the visualization style between curve, great circle, and straight line.
     * add an optional field **Tooltip**: Now it is customizable.
 By default, the value field is used.
     * add **Tooltip Format**: Can customize the format of values (if they are numbers) displayed in tooltips.
+    * remove the flow limit: Now can set any number in **Advanced - Flow limit**, which is previously capped by 10.
+However, the predefined good categorical colors may run out.

 ## How to Use
 * Required fields: